nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 ::
 	mimseq --help

-The package also comes with a `data/` folder which has the required tRNAscan-SE input files (and mitochondrial tRNA inputs where available) for a few species.
+The package also comes with a `data/` folder which has the required tRNAscan-SE input files (and mitochondrial/plastid tRNA inputs where available) for a few species.
 Note that data folders containing "eColitK" in the name contain the E. coli Lys-TTT reference used as a spike-in in the paper.
 Using this reference in an experiment without this spike-in should not affect the results.
 Therefore, default inputs when using the `--species` are the references including E. coli Lys-TTT sequence.

 Dependencies